DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 When a new authorization request comes in the code authored by the customer is bundled up along with contextual information like the user object and request headers.
 This bundle is sent to the execution engine for execution.
 In this model, the Webtasks cluster is entirely stateless and unaware of any notion of code being stored anywhere.

+Another improvement the Webtasks implementation realized compared to node sandbox approach was the reuse of the system process across several rule executions of the same tenant.
 Compared to the node sandbox model which was like CGI creating a new process for every request.
 This version of Webtasks and the way it was used was like FastCGI.
 We were still sending the code to execute every request, but the process persisted across many requests.
 This enhancement saved considerable time recreating the process.

-### Moving to pre-provisioning
+### Moving to named webtasks

-The next functional change in Webtasks was a move from a pure sandbox model to a pre-provisioned model.
+The next functional change in Webtasks was a move from a pure sandbox model to a named webtask model.
 We created a set of management APIs that allowed the creation of a webtask that could then be invoked separately.

 > **"Imagine our biggest customers having thousands of logins per second.
-Performancewise instead of having to send up to 100kb of code, directly sending the request to a webtask and getting a response back dramatically increased throughput."**<br />
+Performance-wise instead of having to send up to 100kb of code, directly sending the request to a webtask and getting a response back dramatically increased throughput."**<br />
 > Sandrino Di Mattia - Engineering Lead

 This change was a more traditional model bringing it conceptually in line with other FaaS providers like Lamda.
-Pre-provisioning had an advantage in allowing the system to optimize compilation of the code once and execute over and over.
+Named webtasks had an advantage in allowing the system to optimize compilation of the code once and execute over and over.
 It also freed up the body of the request sent to the webtask making it much more useful for a large number of scenarios.

 ### Focus on startup latency

 Auth0 is in a unique position from other FaaS providers in that our code executes in the UI path.
 With each execution, a user is sitting at a login dialog and watching a spinner spin.
 There is a brief window of time that we have to execute all webtasks.

-Another aspect is customers who need to execute webtasks infrequently.
-Think of the typical authentication scenario; users come to work and log in then are done for the rest of the day.
-Users who come in later very frequently encounter a situation where our stack is cold.
+Auth0 is also a highly multi-tenant platform.
+Some customers need to execute webtasks infrequently.
+A typical authentication scenario for them would be users come to work and log in then are done for the rest of the day.
+Since custom code must execute in isolation of rules for other customers, these users who come in later very frequently encounter a situation where our stack is cold.

-> **"We put considerable effort into finding ways to optimize webtask startup latency, so it does not take seconds as Lambda takes from time to time unpredictably.
-This latency would reflect poorly on the end user experience."**<br />
+> **"We have put considerable effort into optimizing webtask execution latency so that it is predictably low, regardless if the stack is warm or cold.
+Unpredictable or high latency would reflect poorly on the end user experience."**<br />
 > Tomasz Janczuk - Chief Webtasks Architect

-A choice was made to keep a prewarmed pool of containers that are immediately ready to execute webtasks.
-When a request comes in, one that has not been seen in a while, the Webtasks platform picks a container that is already running from a pool of unassigned containers and reverse proxies that request to it.
+A choice was made to keep a pre-warmed pool of containers that are immediately ready to execute webtasks.
+When a request comes in execute code on behalf of a customer that has not been seen in a while, the Webtasks platform picks a container that is already running from a pool of unassigned containers and reverse proxies that request to it.

 There is some overhead in making the assignment compared to a warm request, but it is considerably less than spinning up a new container.
-It is probably the most distinctive aspect of our platform, and to this day no other serverless provider matches our startup latency.
+It is probably the most distinctive aspect of our platform allowing us to provide a low variance of latency between requests, regardless if they are warm or old; offering a high degree of predictability.

 ## The impact on our sales engineers and customers